Rinzller/FlightDeck/README.md

 2. Download the `FlightDeck.exe` from the latest release

 ## FAQ
+* I don't see my Flaming Cliffs aircraft in the Kneeboards tab?
+  * Flaming Cliffs, unfortunately works a bit different than standalone modules and therefore will take some additional time to implement.
+I do plan to add the functionality.
 * Why did you make this when ED said they were working on a launcher?
   * I have had this lying around for ~2 years.
 With the news of ED working on their own, it inspired me to prepare this for public release so that it wouldn't go to waste
 * Why is this not open-source?